homebots/injector/README.md

 ## Introduction

 The library exports a "global" injector, which can be used as-is to inject everything.
-It's called `INJECTOR`.
+It's called `Injector.global`.
 You can pair that with the "inject" function exported in the library.

 But if you need to nest injectors and have a tree of dependencies, use `TreeInjector` instead.